 Victoria is a beautiful fortified city, home to ancient narrow streets, red-domed cathedrals, beautiful gardens, and old limestone houses.
 Most people come to Victoria for its famous Citadel: an ancient fortress that sits high up on the hill.

 Within the Citadel, you’ll find the remains of an old prison (covered in graffiti from the prisoners), museums, and medieval houses.
-The Citadel has spectacular views that look down to sleepy farms and out to the sea.
+The Citadel has spectacular views that look down over the sleepy farms and sea.

 Outside of the Citadel, discover the winding maze of streets in Victoria.
-Choose a direction and enjoy wandering, discovering beautiful squares along your way.
-Enjoy absorbing the buzzing atmosphere and joining the locals eating Pastizzi.
+Choose a direction and enjoy wandering around, discovering beautiful squares along your way.
+Enjoy absorbing the buzzing atmosphere and join the locals eating Pastizzi.